 Alli LaCombe has her Associate’s Degree in Psychology and served in the United States Army for over 20 years.
 Alli’s injury occurred while serving her 2nd tour of duty in Afghanistan, leaving her as an incomplete quadriplegic.
 She also has Lupus, which attacks the central nervous system and has caused a tumor to develop on her spinal cord.
 Alli was very discouraged after becoming a wheelchair user, but a friend introduced her to RISE.
 Since that time, she says she has done things she would never have tried as an able-bodied person.
 Alli is currently involved with the Paralyzed Veterans Honor Guard.
 She quotes “RISE shows us that just because we have a disability, we can still do the same things an able-bodied person can do.”

-Rob Ritter earned his Bachelor of Science in Industrial Distribution from Texas A&M University.
-He works for Womack Machine Supply were he supports the Automation Team.
-He was involved in a motor vehicle accident in 2008 that resulted in a burst fracture of his T4 vertebrae causing complete paralysis from his chest down.
-Rob has been involved with RISE since 2011 when he fell in love with the water sports program.
-He is known in the community to be a crash test dummy and enjoys wiping out while water skiing or in a rugby chair.
+Rob Ritter earned his Bachelors of Science from Texas A&M University and his MBA from Arizona State University.
+He works for Intuitive Surgical where he supports the Services Business Unit.
+He was involved in a motor vehicle accident in 2008 that resulted in a burst fracture of his T-4 vertebrae causing complete paralysis from the chest down.
+Rob has been involved with RISE since 2011 when he fell in love with the water sports program and hand-cycling.
+He is a triathlete and has proven he can overcome any challenge.
 Rob believes that therapeutic recreation changed his life for the better and is committed to help others lead rich fulfilling lives.